AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-51819-placing-multiple-orders-with-same-quote-id.md

 ---
 title: 'ACSD-51819: Placing multiple orders with a single quote ID'
 description: Apply the ACSD-51819 patch to fix the Adobe Commerce issue where multiple orders can be placed through the same quote ID.
-feature: Orders, Quotes
+feature: Orders, Checkout
-role: Admin
+role: Admin, Developer
 ---
 # ACSD-51819: Placing multiple orders with a single quote ID